ForoughPassyar/Layoffs/README.md

---  We are going to use this in a CTE now
+--  We are going to use this in a CTE now.

 WITH DATE_CTE AS
 (
 SELECT SUBSTRING(date,1,7) as dates, SUM(total_laid_off) AS total_laid_off